swatid26/swatid26.github.io/project_3.md

 ### 2. Increase revenue:
 A:How much sales was gathered by each size category pizza in the year 2015?

 The master table created has information about sizes and maximum prices for each size of pizza.
 I filtered the data to show the sizes, category, prices and quantities ordered, Then Total sales gathered was calculated by creating a formula in Alteryx, multiplying quantities by prices.
-The data is then sorted in ascending order of sales revenue.
+The data is then sorted in descending order of sales revenue.
 We can see L size pizza in chicken category is gathering the most revenue.

 <img src="images/Screenshot 2023-02-03 103924.png"/>
 <img src="images/Screenshot 2023-02-03 104004.png"/>